Operation Beanbag

 Operation Beanbag, also known as the Matola Raid, was a military operation conducted by the South African Defence Force (SADF) against suspected safe houses of uMkhonto we Sizwe (MK), armed wing of the African National Congress (ANC), in Matola, Mozambique.
+The operation was authorised by Prime Minister P.W.
+Botha.

 Background

 SADF intelligence identified a network of ANC safe houses in Matola as MK's planning headquarters for guerrilla operations in Transvaal Province, South Africa.
 The South African team was made up of members from 1 and 6 Reconnaissance Regiments, the latter being made up of old Rhodesian SAS personnel.
-The operation occurred on 30 January 1981, the target being three houses in the suburb of Matola which lay 16 km from the centre of Maputo.
+The operation was carried out on 30 January 1981, specifically targeting three houses in the Maputo suburb of Matola.

 The Mozambican government claims that the twenty SADF special forces members were driven from the border in vehicles that resembled Mozambican army vehicles.
 One part of the team maintained a roadblock on the main road between Maputo and Matola, while a second team attacked the three ANC buildings.
 A firefight broke out between the SADF and the ANC inhabitants.
 The reconnaissance team took two prisoners during the attack.
 The reconnaissance teams rejoined and returned to the border with South Africa and were said to have been withdrawn by helicopter.